What is depth of field digital camera

 Depth of field is the range of distance in a photograph where objects appear acceptably sharp.
 It is determined by various factors including aperture size, focal length, and distance to the subject.

-See also Best digital cameras for weddings
+See also Best medium format digital camera for travel

 Focal length plays a significant role in determining the depth of field in a photograph.
 A longer focal length, such as a telephoto lens, tends to have a shallower depth of field compared to a shorter focal length, like a wide-angle lens.
 This means that with a longer focal length, the background will appear more blurred, creating a more pronounced separation between the subject and the background.